5. Self-assessment

 How do I self-assess?

-1. Check with the This email address is being protected from spambots.
-You need JavaScript enabled to view it. you are eligible to self-assess this project or group
+1. Contact the This email address is being protected from spambots.
+You need JavaScript enabled to view it. to check you are eligible to self-assess your project or group.

-3. Upload your documents to your project on the UK Land Carbon Registry and submit as self-assessed.
+3. Upload the documents to your project on the UK Land Carbon Registry and submit as ‘self-assessed’ (see 'how to submit your project as self-assessed on registry').

-4. The Secretariat will review your project or group.
-When reviewing a 'self-assessed' project, the Secretariat can request other sources of information if any source supplied is not clear.
+4. We will review your project or group.
+We might request other sources of information if anything is unclear.

 wccfooter6